Whiteknight/whiteknight.github.com/drafts/rosella_event.md

-I'm starting to plan for the 3.3 release of Parrot, and the first official release of Rosella which will happen shortly thereafter.
-I've been working hard on increasing test coverage, improving documentation, cleaning up code, and getting the infrastructure ready for the release.
-The Rosella release tarball will include all the generated `.pir` and `.pbc` files, so people will be able to use it without needing to install Winxed or any other dependencies.
+---
+layout: post
+categories: [Parrot, Rosella]
+title: Rosella Event Library
+---

-In previous posts I mentioned that the first release would contain 8 individual libraries: Core, Action, Container, Proxy, Test, Harness, MockObject and Winxed.
-Today I've made the decision to add in a ninth: Event.
-This post is going to be a short introduction to the Event library, talk about what it does, why it is useful, and maybe show some short examples of its use.
+In previous posts I mentioned that the first release of Rosella would contain 8 individual libraries: Core, Action, Container, Proxy, Test, Harness, MockObject and Winxed.
+A few days ago I made the decision to add in a ninth library as well: Event.
+This post is going to be a short introduction to the Rosella Event library, talk about what it does, why it is useful, and maybe show some short examples of its use.

 The Rosella Event library is basically an implementation of the [publish/subscribe][] pattern.
 Publish/subscribe (or "pub/sub") is a pattern